-Grades for this class will be based substantially on the midterm and final exams, as well as participation in discussion forums posted to the TWEN site.
+Grades for this class will be based substantially on the midterm and final exams, as well as participation in discussion forums and various other assignments given throughout the semester.
 In addition, I will factor class participation that is of high quality (not necessarily quantity) into students' final assessments.
 The final exam will account for 75% of your final grade for the course.
 The midterm exam will account for 15% of your final grade for the course.
 The forum discussions and various other assignments will account for 10% of your final grade for the course.